iamluirio/face-morphing-java-android/README.md

     tRectInt.fromArray(tRect);
 ```

-Then, it create two empty images (warpImage1 and warpImage2) with the same dimensions as a bounding rectangle r.
-Then, they apply affine transformations to the regions defined by triangles t1Rect and t2Rect from images img1Rect and img2Rect, respectively, to align them with a target triangle tRect:
+We proceeding creating two empty images (warpImage1 and warpImage2) with the same dimensions as a bounding rectangle r.
+Then, we apply **affine transformations** to the regions defined by triangles t1Rect and t2Rect from images img1Rect and img2Rect, respectively, to align them with a target triangle tRect:

 ```Java
 warpImage1 = Mat.zeros(r.height, r.width, img1Rect.type());